 Note: It may not work for you.
 Feel free to learn more techniques and listen to the experts.
-I share things what I experienced or learned along the way.
+I share things that I experienced or learned along the way.

 Let’s cut to the chase.

-There are three things I have been doing that have landed me regular, long-term clients:
+There are three things I have been doing that have landed me regularly, long-term clients:

 1. Giving more than taking

 When it comes to delivering the value or helping out the client or giving your best shot, I don’t hold myself back if I could do the best thing for a client.
-It’s true that sometimes it costs me a few extra hours or I delay my personal projects – the point is that I try to give more than I take.
+Sometimes it indeed costs me a few extra hours or I delay my personal projects – the point is that I try to give more than I take.
 It doesn’t always mean I spend extra time on the project, but rather it could be talking to your client on Skype to understand the project or provide the updates.
-It always results in a better finished-product and healthy relationship with the client.
+It always results in a better finished-product and a healthy relationship with the client.